News and Events

 Read this and/or talk to Grace in the office; she’s been riding her bike as her main form of transportation for over 5 years now.

-The Tunitics group is back!
+The Tunitics group!

 Contact Peggy to join the Unity choir.

-Need childcare at a Unity event?
+Need childcare at a Unity evening or

 Just contact Pam at least 24 hours ahead of the event and Unity will pay for childcare for that event.
+Please note that Unity can provide childcare for evening and weekend events only, as it is almost impossible to find anyone to help during weekdays.

 The Council & staff recognize the need for childcare at Unity events.
 And Unity is happy to pay someone in order to give you more opportunities to join in.